zhuxinyu2468/2023-Phase-2/README.md

 ## What I have done
 Please see the data-science division that includes credit-risk(classification) and salary(regression)

+Dataset after preprocessed and the prediction models have been stored in the 0 Resources directory.

 ## Welcome
 Welcome to Phase 2 of the 2023 MSA programme!
 This year, Phase 2 consists of two components: